 - Wood floors are easier to slip on and are more dangerous for kids

 It’s funny how renovations work.
-Some things you tolorate for years and then suddenly they become a priority.
+Some things you tolerate for years and then suddenly they become a priority.
 My baby is now nine months old and is very curious about the stairs.
 I know he is a long way off of climbing them, but I want to make them more safe now.
-I figure I have two options:
+Here are my two options: